gorbenkoalex/bills/README.md

 If `dist/` exists (after `npm run build`), the server also serves the built SPA so you can run everything from http://localhost:4000.

 ## Self-learning loop
-1. Open the app, paste OCR text (or upload an image/PDF to use the stub OCR message), and click **Parse**.
+1. Open the app, paste OCR text (or upload an image/PDF — OCR is stubbed but the flow is the same), and click **Parse**.
-2. Review and edit store/date/total/items in the UI.
+2. Review and edit store/date/total/items in the UI (all fields are editable React controls).
 3. Click **Save / Confirm** to POST a `TrainingSample` with `rawText`, `parsedBefore`, and `parsedAfter` to the backend.
 4. Repeat to accumulate real-world samples in `server/data/samples.jsonl`.